The Monkey Bin

 Picture

-Let's build some ATOMS!
+Let's build some ATOMS, and then...
+MOLECULES!

 Before we build molecules, let's get real comfortable building atoms.